junxit/us-congress-bills-112/metadata.md

 - 2011-06-02 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was on the question of adoption of amendments which were debated earlier and on which further proceedings had been postponed.
 - 2011-06-02 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was the question on adoption of amendments which had been debated earlier and on which further proceedings had been postponed.
 - 2011-06-06 — Received in the Senate and Read twice and referred to the Committee on Appropriations.
+- 2011-09-07 — Committee on Appropriations.
+Reported by Senator Landrieu with an amendment in the nature of a substitute.
+With written report No. 112-74.
+- 2011-09-07 — Committee on Appropriations.
+Reported by Senator Landrieu with an amendment in the nature of a substitute.
+With written report No. 112-74.
+- 2011-09-07 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 156.